How to send an entire domain to /dev/null in Postfix

 Footnote: The top-level and second-level domain names that are reserved for testing can be found in RFC 2606.

-2 Responses to “How to send an entire domain to /dev/null in Postfix”
+2 replies on “How to send an entire domain to /dev/null in Postfix”

 If you’re using Postfix newer than version 2.1, then you could do the same thing in the transport map using the DISCARD feature.
 This would save you from having to use the local transport, which, on mail gateways, may not be used.
 It would also only require one entry instead of two.